palewire/first-python-notebook/docs/groupby/index.md

 Now we've finally got a ranking we can work with.
 Congratulations, you've finished our analysis.

-## Bonus: Creating a New Column
+## Creating a New Column

-Let's say we wanted to take an extra step to learn whether these top contributors are from inside the state or outside of it.
+Let's say we wanted to take an extra step to learn whether these top contributors donate from inside the state or outside of it.

 We could just add "contributor_state" to the ``groupby`` statement.